BRELLA SERVICE – ORGANIZER TERMS

 Welcome to use Brella service (hereinafter “Service”) through which event organizers (hereinafter “Organizer”) may arrange professional events (hereinafter “Event” or “Events”) to others who use the Service to participate in Events (hereinafter “Attendee”).
+The sponsor users of the Service (hereinafter “Sponsor”) may use the Service to sponsor Events.

 Either Brella Ltd. or its subsidiary Brella Inc. (hereinafter together “we” or “Company”) provides the Service to an Organizer.
 The concluded sales agreement between the Company and the Organizer (hereinafter “Sales Agreement”) determines which entity provides the Service to the Organizer.